-Because it’s January and most rugby league outlets have nothing to write about they instead turn to making the kind of proclamations that me and you (used to?) make in the pub.
+Because it’s pre-season and most rugby league outlets have nothing to write about they instead turn to making the kind of proclamations that me and you (used to?) make in the pub.
 Here’s who the best 17 is for a team.
 Here’s how that person that you’d forgotten about is resurrecting their career at the team you’d forgotten they’d gone to.
 Here’s where that veteran might shift position to (for three weeks, then back to his original position).
 And of course, everyone’s favourite: predicting the ladder two months out from the season.

 I have to admit it’s a bit of fun when you see them roll around.
-I can barely predict what i’m going eat for lunch let alone what’s going to have in a complex competition with an unending number of variables, a virus that might upturn games at a whim, and the usual churn that occurs between good, bad and in-between on a year-to-year basis.
+I can barely predict what i’m going eat for lunch let alone what’s going to happen in a complex competition with an unending number of variables, a virus that might upturn games at a whim, and the usual churn that occurs between good, bad and in-between on a year-to-year basis.
 But rugby league journalists need clicks, and twitter accounts like to fun.
 Here’s Buzz.
 Here’s Jamie Soward.
 Get on the timeline.
 There’s an unending stream.
 It’s easy content.
 It riles up the blood and the clicks.
 And no one actually cares once a ball is kicked.

 One thing that all these predictions have in common, be it social media or paid professional, is that no one thinks the Canberra Raiders, god’s chosen rugby league football team, will be playing finals footy this season.
 I’ve seen a a heap on twitter.
 I’ve seen them in papers.
 The highest I’ve seen for the Milk is 10th, the lowest 12th.
 It seems everyone agrees that Green Machine is stuck in third gear as the competition hurtles past.